M-Media-Group/Coronavirus-COVID-19-Watch/readme.txt

 e.g.

-1. Upload the plugin zip file to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==